 Spanish titleLa casa que jack construyó

 Italy did not show this episode in the 1960s, the Italian titles are from the Tele Torino International broadcast in the 1980s, and DVD releases.
-Spain, Germany, Switzerland, and France also did not include it in contemporary broadcasts.
+Spain, Germany, Switzerland, and France also did not include it in contemporary broadcasts, I suppose the horror aspect put broadcasters off.

 USA: New York Times listing for May 16 1966, 10pm